WeBDeV-SS7/Smart-Event-System/backend/README.md

 ## ⚙️ Backend Overview

-This backend is built using **Django** and provides REST APIs for managing events, users, and registrations.
+A scalable, production-ready backend service for managing events, users, and registrations, built with Django and Django REST Framework.

 ---